oslabs-beta/Tuba/README.md

 ## How to use TUBA
 ### Express.js

-First, include the package in your dependencies:
+For each individual service in your microservice architecture, include the package in your dependencies:

 ```Bash
 npm i tuba-tracing